"Merely corroborative detail, intended to give artistic verisimilitude to an otherwise bald and unconvincing narrative."

 Of course these elements can seem overused, especially if some feel the overall story is weak, but with a good story, these elements enrich it just by their inclusion.

-A Super Trope to
+A Sister Trope

 These animals are so much better than without these animals.
 Or, depending on the animal, much worse (adds danger and suspense).